ondrejsika/ondrejsika.com/flat-sharing/index.md

 Feel free to pick some food and feel like home.

 Please, lock the door, even when you are in, there is not a good door lock.
-I have 3 baskers, one for plastic and one for paper is in main room under window, one for normal trash is in the bathroom.
+I have 3 baskets, one for plastic and one for paper is in main room under window, one for normal trash is in the bathroom.

 <br>

-In case of any problem or if you have some question, contact me directly by phone __+420 773 452 376__ (iMessage), email <ondrej@ondrejsika.com> or by [Facebook](https://facebook.com/sikaondrej2).
+In case of any problem or if you have some question, contact me directly by phone __+420 773 452 376__ (iMessage, Telegram), email <ondrej@ondrejsika.com> or by [Facebook](https://facebook.com/sikaondrej2).

 PS: I'll be pleased if you send me a postcard, when you'll be back at home :)